Jo Castro recently completed our Europe Jewel tour. Here she gives her insights into the incredible city of Prague. Read on for top tips!

-Many ‘free’ guided tours set off from around Old Town Square and the Astronomcal Clock.
+Many ‘free’ guided tours set off from around Old Town Square and the Astronomical Clock.
 Tour Guides have bright umbrellas in different colors.
-Around the corner, paid tours and hop on/off buses, vintage car excursions, and horse drawn carriages are evident by the roadside.
+Around the corner, paid tours and hop on/off buses, vintage car excursions, and horse-drawn carriages are evident by the roadside.

 The Astronomical Clock was built in 1411 and at the time was a technological wonder.
 Its working parts and moving characters are ancient so although a tourist guide classed it as ‘the most overrated tourist attraction’, you have to see it and be impressed by its age and the fact that the moving display, a spectacle on the hour every hour, was even possible back in those days.
 So go watch the Procession of Apostles, as small statues on the clock do their thing and see if you can pick out the allegories depicting four virtues and the four sins.